tanny411/tanny411.github.io/_posts/2023-07-17-First-time-attending-an-ACL-conference.md

+# Before

+You would know if you are attending a conference way before the actual conference.
+For students, you would probably have written a paper and had it accepted.

+# During

+# After

 - Do Tutorials!
 - Do Workshops!
 - In workshops, since there are lesser number of people, dont leave the room in coffee breaks and directly go talk to paper presenters and keynote presenters
 - In main conference sessions, come early, sit in the front, see presenters' faces clearly, see where they sit after presenting, go talk to them immediately after session.
 Maybe join lunch/coffee.
-- talk to all companies, ask them for external party/mixer invites ON THE FIRST DAY.
+- Talk to all companies, ask them for external party/mixer invites ON THE FIRST DAY.
 - CHECK EMAIL always.
 Make sure to receive notifications for mixer invites immediately.
 - Attend ALL poster sessions.
 Make personal connections with presenters.
 - Randomly say hi to people and start talking.
 - Read all paper abstracts before conference, read full papers of the very relevant ones if available, stalk the authors you want to talk to beforehand, remember their faces, and keep a note of when and where they are going to be during the conference
 - Meet more grad students, have lunch/dinner with them
-- take pics of posters, take slide pics.
+- Take pics of posters, take slide pics.
 Also make note of *how* awesome people are presenting, how their slides are formatted, and how much they put in slides vs speak.